Skype Down Worldwide

 Update: Some interesting theories as to what’s causing the problems here and here.
 The outage appears to be worldwide.

-Update 2: Skype have said they “expect this to be resolved within 12 to 24 hours“.
+Update 2: Skype has said they “expect this to be resolved within 12 to 24 hours“.
 I wonder if there is any liability for all the businesses who rely on Skype and will have lost out as a result…?

 Update 4: Conspiracy theories already beginning – Could the Russians have DOSed Skype, are the Neocons taking action because they can’t wiretap it, or is this just a simple “software glitch”?
-Hmmm… I think a liberal pinch of salt is needed here
+Hmmm… I think a liberal pinch of salt is needed here 😉 Any way you look at the situation, it sucks!!

 Update 5: So far had reports from Hong Kong, Denmark, Belgium, Malaysia, San Diego, Germany, Brazil, Orlando, Texas, Lithuania, Canada, Argentina, Australia, Montreal, Quebec, Thailand, China, Switzerland, Italy, London, Finland, Turkey, South Africa, Memphis, Florida, Malaga, Poland, France, India, Cyprus, Barbados, Netherlands, Italy, Singapore, Macedonia, Tokyo, Seoul, Bulgaria, Norway, Ireland, Jordan, Philippines… is there anywhere where Skype is actually working now?
-Apparently some users have been without service for over 14 hours already.
+Apparently, some users have been without service for over 14 hours already.

-Update 6: Some interesting commentary on the situation from GigaOM (P2P limitations), Mashable (eBay stock down), Disruptive Telephony (end of the world?) & Epicenter (Skype wont comment).
+Update 6: Some interesting commentary on the situation from GigaOM (P2P limitations), Mashable (eBay stock down), Disruptive Telephony (end of the world?) & Epicenter (Skype won’t comment).

 Update 7: Skype have posted a new message on their Hearbeat blog -